Women of Colonial Virginia: Roles before and after European colonization

 Once European women arrived in the New World, the views on women's roles were conflicted.
 European women were always expected to do household tasks while caring for and teaching their children.
 In the eyes of Europeans, women were never supposed to step into men's roles.
 Some European women were sent to some of the Native American tribes to teach them English, primarily by teaching the women how to weave clothes, as well as their religion and culture.
 European wives whose families were wealthy enough to own a slave did not have to complete household tasks.
 However, those not wealthy enough to own a slave did not receive any help with the household chores.

-Local magistrates in the Virginia colony would come to often favor middle-class women, specifically those with a family history of tavern keeping, when it came to issuing tavern licenses as a way of policing the colony.
+One way European gender roles changed was in brewing.
+For centuries, English households brewed beer and cider themselves, and this was largely seen as a domestic duty of women.
+With the introduction of advanced distillation methods and organized commercial brewing along with hopped beer from the Dutch, alcohol production in the Atlantic world was largely shifting towards men's role.
+In the Chesapeake colonies of Maryland and Virginia, however, alcohol remained women's work to the extant that Virginia was said to be "a colony [of] water drinkers" because they had so few women and women with brewing skills were brought from England as wives. would come to often favor middle-class women, specifically those with a family history of tavern keeping, when it came to issuing tavern licenses as a way of policing the colony.
 They were seen as more able to keep working-class men from neglecting their responsibilities and protect against alcoholism.